sean-maclane/cpsc-449-group-c-project/API Documentation.md

 -Input needed:
-  1) Message
+  1) messagecontent
+  2) flag

-  2) Possible Errors for above- all return 404 status error if not fulfilled
+  Possible Errors for above- all return 404 status error if not fulfilled

   1) Message can’t be found